sbonaretti/sbonaretti.github.io/source/index.rst

 |

-I am a researcher specialized in image acquisition, image processing, and biomechanics to investigate aging diseases of the musculoskeletal system
+I am a researcher interested in :ref:`transparent research <transparentResearch>`, including  open data management, reproducible workflows, and interactive publications

-I enjoy developing my workflows using Jupyter Notebooks and python, and I aim to to make all my material open-source and reproducible
+I am specialized in image acquisition, image processing, and biomechanics to investigate aging diseases of the musculoskeletal system.
+See my latest release  :ref:`pyKNEEr <pykneer>`

 I also enjoy teaching and all my material is freely available

 |